elvis5891/CwhatJuSee/README.md

 Usage: python CwhatJuSee.py ipynb_file output_dir

-If the html artifact is not 100% as what you saw in Jupyter lab, just copy the /css/custom.css into the same directory of the html artifact.
+If the html artifact is not 100% as what you saw in Jupyter lab, just copy the custom.css into the same directory of the html artifact.

 Simple and sweet